EmployeeIssues.comU.S. Employee Rights in Plain English

 Can my employer use the E-Verify System to verify my employment eligibility, even if I was born as a U.S. citizen?

 Yes.
-Participating employers must use E-Verify to verify the work-authorization status of all new-hires within three business days, regardless of their national origin or citizenship status; otherwise, employers might face discrimination charges.
+Participating employers must use E-Verify to verify the work-authorization status of all new-hires within three business days of hiring them, regardless of their national origin or citizenship status; otherwise, employers might face discrimination charges.

 Can a potential employer use the E-Verify System to screen me before hiring me?

-No. Participating employers may not use the E-Verify System for pre-employment screening of job applicants.
-An employer may use the System to verify your employment eligibility only after you have accepted a job offer.
+No. Employers may not use the E-Verify System for pre-employment screening of job applicants.
+An employer may use the system to verify your employment eligibility only after you have accepted a job offer.

 Must I complete Form I-9 and provide the proper identifying documentation?